SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

 0. Use [IGV](https://www.broadinstitute.org/igv/) to inspect mappings.

-    0. Download mappings `accepted_hits.bam` and it's index file.
+    0. Download mappings `accepted_hits.bam` and its index file.

     0. Load bam files into IGV.